ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 Please make a copy of your loot filter before using it.

+#### **_Notes on manipulation of Online Loot Filters_**

+So some updates on the filter manipulation: Local works just fine!
+Woo! 🥳

+But... we're running into some limitations with the ONLINE Filter Manipulation.

+Here's where we're at:
+- Our program has no trouble manipulating the contents of the online filter
+- Our program is successfully sending/saving those changes up to your profile (you can check for yourself after running a fetch)

+Once your fetch is complete and your filter is updated on your profile (ONLINE, NOT in-game yet), you hit the reload filter button expecting the new filters to show up.
+They don't.

+After hitting up the dev chat on TFT, I believe the cause is caching that is happening on the GGG side of things for your Loot Filters.

+According to FilterBlade, they had to get special permission to implement their version of 'near real-time updates' for filters made on their site.

+As a developer, I can completely understand their reasons for implementing a cache before hitting the database - it's faster and generally speaker easier a load on some of their services under the hood.

+So, all that said, for the time being we won't be able to guarantee that ***ONLINE *** filter manipulation will work 100% with the new update.
+It may not even affect the lot of y'all unless you're hitting the set threshold you have set every couple of minutes.

+Really sorry about this, y'all!

 ###### Recognition Phrases:
  - Chaos Recipe Start: "#Chaos Recipe Enhancer by kosace Chaos Recipe Start"
  - Chaos Recipe End: "#Chaos Recipe Enhancer by kosace Chaos Recipe End"